kiaka-obsidian/personal-vault/Ceroc/Intermediates/Routines/Christmas Routine 2023.md

 ---

-- Basic Change Of palcec x2
+- Basic Change Of palces x2
 Rockin' around the Christmas tree

+- In and arms both out, Wiggle after Hop
 At the Christmas party hop

-- In and arms boath out

-- Left Arm round and up above, shake on see
-Mistletoe hung where you can see
+- Left Arm round and up above, (shake on see) Mistletoe hung where you can see

-- Turn L, Turn M, Spot to shoulder on stop
+- Turn Ladies
 Every couple tries to stop

-- Inside First
+- Inside First Repeat
 Rockin' around the Christmas tree

 Let the Christmas spirit ring
 Later we'll have some pumpkin pie
 And we'll do some caroling